 New to family caregiving?

-Learn as much as you can about your family member’s illness or disability and about how to be a caregiver.
+Learn as much as you can about your family member’s illness or disability and how to care for it.
 The more you know, the less anxiety you’ll feel about your new role and the more effective you’ll be.

 Seek out other caregivers.
 It helps to know you’re not alone.
 It’s comforting to give and receive support from others who understand exactly what you’re going through.